fonoster/fonoster/mods/apiserver/IDENTITY.md

 }
 ```

-Like the access token, the sub is the user identifier, the `aud` is the group identifier, and the `scope` is the user's role.
+Like the access token, the sub is the user identifier, the `aud` is the workspace identifier, and the `scope` is the user's role.

 ## Token Exchange